fedosejev/user-authentication-with-react/README.md

 ## How to run?

-First install this RESTful API server: https://github.com/fedosejev/express-api-token-authentication
+First install and run this RESTful API server: https://github.com/fedosejev/express-api-token-authentication

 Then: